Rome holiday itinerary, days 6 and 7: Surprising places in Rome

 Oh, I think I forgot to mention this: you know how there are some people, like myself, who collect magnets from the places they visit?
 Well, Mathieu collects umbrellas.
-So he is very excited when he gets a rainy day when he is travelling: new umbrella!
+So he is very excited when he gets a rainy day when he is traveling: a new umbrella!

 From Termini station, happily covered by a large rainbow umbrella, we headed to visit yet another building of the National Roman Museum: Terme di Diocleziano.